Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

-\textit{\textbf{LLM-wise Comparison.}} The performance comparison among LLMs further demonstrates the remaining limitations of LLMs in both code understanding and generation during pseudocode-based code translation.
-Specifically, we observed that the performance improvement brought by R1-generated pseudocode is more significant for weaker LLMs.
+\textit{\textbf{LLM-wise Comparison.}} The performance comparison among LLMs further demonstrates the limitations of LLMs in both code understanding and generation during pseudocode-based code translation.
+Specifically, we observed that the performance improvement brought by DeepSeek-R1-generated pseudocode is more significant for weaker LLMs.
 For example, the improvement of all strategies on Qwen7B ranges from 2.31\% to 64.03\%, while it is only 0.61\% to 8.98\% on Qwen32B, indicating that higher-quality pseudocode is more beneficial for weaker LLMs.
-This demonstrates the weakness of weaker LLMs in understanding and summarizing the code intent and logic of original programs.
-In addition, with R1-generated pseudocode, the performance gap between weaker LLMs and more powerful LLMs remains.
+This demonstrates the weakness of weaker LLMs in understanding and interpreting the code intent and logic of original programs.
+In addition, with DeepSeek-R1-generated pseudocode, the performance gap between weaker LLMs and more powerful LLMs remains.
 For example, with R1-generated pseudocode, the pass@10 rates of Qwen7B and DSCoder with {\sdvpp} are only 0.6747 and 0.7073 on hard tasks, respectively, which are much lower than 0.8286 of Qwen32B.
 The results indicate that even given the same code intent and logic (i.e., pseudocode), the weaker LLMs are still less capable in code translation than the more powerful LLMs, indicating that the code implementation capability also hinders the effectiveness of pseudocode-based code translation on weaker LLMs.

-\begin{summary} Both the code understanding capability (indicated by the quality of the generated pseudocode) and the code implementation capability of the studied LLMs hinder their performance in code translations. \end{summary}
+\begin{summary} Both code understanding capability (indicated by the quality of the interpreted pseudocode) and code implementation capability (based on pseudocode) of the studied LLMs hinder their performance in code translation tasks.
+Further advancements in generating high-quality pseudocode from programs and implementing accurate code from pseudocode are necessary to fully unleash the potential of pseudocode-based code translation. \end{summary}